 Barbara Chacon is a certified Medical Assistant who joined the staff at the USF St Petersburg’s Wellness Center in March 2014.
 She received her certification from Concorde Career Institute.
 Barbara has experience working with family practice, critical care, pulmonology, and sleep disorders.
 Barbara also speaks Spanish.

-Victoria M. Beltran, MPH, CHES joined the Wellness Center in 2013 as the Health Educator.
+Victoria M. Beltran, MPH, CHES joined the Wellness Center in 2013.
 She received her B.A. in Psychology from New York University, her Master of Public Health degree from Emory University, is a Certified Health Education Specialist, and received a certificate of completion in Sexuality Education from the University of Michigan in 2015.
-Victoria has worked at the CDC, non-profit organizations, and hospitals.
+She is also a DrPH student at USF Tampa.
 She believes that health promotion enhances the college experience by helping young adults become better students through overall better health and wellness.
-This should be done by incorporating theory, evidence, and creativity to improve student health on campus.
 She is also the advisor for P.E.E.R.S.
 (Promoting Education, Empowerment, Education, and Support).
 Her areas of interest include sexual health, alcohol and other drugs, LGBTQIA+ health issues, healthy relationships, domestic and relationship violence prevention, nutrition and healthy cooking, program planning, and evaluation.
 She teaches 2 classes at USFSP: Health for Life and Human Sexuality.
 Victoria is a lead Safe Zone Trainer.